Indianadjones/CSS-my-site/README.md

 css/styles.css: The CSS file containing the styles for the HTML elements in the portfolio website.

-images/: Directory containing the cloud and mountain images used in the website.
+images/: A directory containing the cloud and mountain images used on the website.